University of Oxford: Traditions

 Academic dress is required for examinations, matriculation, disciplinary hearings, and when visiting university officers.
 A referendum held among the Oxford student body in 2015 showed 76% against making it voluntary in examinations – 8,671 students voted, with the 40.2% turnout the highest ever for a UK student union referendum.
-This was widely interpreted by students as being a vote not so much on making subfusc voluntary, but rather, in effect, on abolishing it by default, in that if a minority of people came to exams without subfusc, the rest would soon follow.
+This was widely interpreted by students as being a vote not so much on making subfusc voluntary, but, in effect, on abolishing it by default, in that if a minority of people came to exams without subfusc, the rest would soon follow.
 In July 2012 the regulations regarding academic dress were modified to be more inclusive to transgender people.

+'Trashing' is a tradition of spraying those who just finished their last examination of the year with alcohol, flour and confetti.
+The sprayed student stays in the academic dress worn to the exam.
+The custom began in the 1970s when friends of students taking their finals waited outside Oxford's Examination Schools where exams for most degrees are taken.
 Other traditions and customs vary by college.
 For example, some colleges have formal hall six times a week, but in others this only happens occasionally, or even not at all.
-At most colleges these formal meals require gowns to be worn, and a Latin grace is said.

-Balls are major events held by colleges; the largest, held triennially in ninth week of Trinity Term, are called commemoration balls; the dress code is usually white tie.
+Balls are major events held by colleges; the largest, held triennially in ninth week of Trinity Term, are known as commemoration balls; the dress code is usually white tie.
 Many other colleges hold smaller events during the year that they call summer balls or parties.
-These are usually held on an annual or irregular basis, and are usually black tie.
-Punting is a common summer leisure activity.

-There are several more or less quirky traditions peculiar to individual colleges, for example the All Souls Mallard song.